whitenighttttt/gotestwaf/README.md

-      --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If present, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If present, payloads will be included in HTML/PDF report --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (gohttp only) (default 2)
+      --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If present, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If present, payloads will be included in HTML/PDF report --includeRequestDetails   If present, HTTP request details will be included in reports and exports --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (gohttp only) (default 2)